Jamai 420: Track list

+Reception

 Critical response

 Upam Buzarbaruah of The Times of India reviewed "Now that we are done with the pleasantries, let's start a little dissection.
 First, acting.
 All the actors in the film have managed to take hamming to the next level.
 Kharaj Mukherjee, Shantilal Chakraborty, Supriyo Dutta, Biswajit Chakraborty and Shankar Chakraborty are right up there, at the top.
 The only non-hammers were the girls in the cast and Hiran, as Ankush, Soham leave no stone unturned to act as loud as possible.
 But I guess that's maybe because the director wouldn't settle for less.
 But the result was a hamfest, with each actor trying to out-overact the others.
 Music.
 Well, can't say it's bad; just run-of-the-mill commercial stuff that makes you shake a leg for a week or so before fading into oblivion."